-The faculty supports the "Habilitation" of young talented staff members, not only in research but also in the newly created track "Habilitation Medical Teaching".
+The faculty supports the 'Habilitation' of young talented staff members, not only in research but also in the newly created track 'Habilitation Medical Teaching'.

-The faculty has recently started the project 'Faculty Development' with a stepwise learning programme in medical teaching for assistant and senior dentists who are members of the teaching staff.
+The faculty has recently started the project 'Faculty Development' with a stepwise learning programme in medical teaching for assistant doctors and senior physicians who are members of the teaching staff.